Batman: Knightfall: "Knightquest"

+Knightquest: The Crusade

-"Knightquest: The Crusade" follows the story of Jean-Paul Valley during his tenure as Batman.
+"Knightquest: The Crusade" follows Jean-Paul Valley during his tenure as Batman.
 He becomes increasingly violent and mentally unbalanced.
 During this time, he drives Robin away because he believes Gotham to be so tough that only violence could answer its criminals.
 In several issues, Robin is left horrified as Jean-Paul ferociously attacks common criminals, often with a weapon and sometimes nearly to death.
 This surge of violence from Gotham's defender puts pressure on Batman's relationship with Police Commissioner Gordon, who begins to distrust and even fear the new Batman and eventually comes to realize he is not the same man he has known.

 All of Jean-Paul's actions are compelled by "the System"; on numerous occasions, he experiences the ghosts of his father and the patriarch Saint Dumas giving him guidance and he is driven to near-insanity by the time the saga ends.
 He repeatedly redesigns his Batman costume, adding more gadgets and lethal weapons, including metal claws, a laser, razor-sharp batarangs and a flamethrower.
 Eventually, he also adds a Bat-symbol, matching the one used for the series' logo.
 Valley becomes compelled by a desire to be a better Batman than Bruce Wayne, especially when he discovers his lack of interest in detective work caused him to make false assumptions about Catwoman (he thought that she would sell a powerful nerve gas to terrorists, when she merely wanted to dispose of it so that it could not be used to hurt anyone).

 His questionable behavior climaxes when he encounters the serial killer Abattoir, who is keeping an innocent prisoner in a secret torture chamber: Jean-Paul purposely lets Abattoir die, thereby condemning the prisoner to death as well.
-Other villains Jean-Paul faces include Mr. Freeze, the Trigger Twins, Gunhawk and Gunbunny, the Tally Man and Clayface III and IV; the most notable encounters are with Catwoman and the Joker, both of whom could tell that Valley was not the original Batman.
+Other villains Jean-Paul faces include Mr. Freeze, the Trigger Twins, Gunhawk and Gunbunny, Tally Man, and both Clayfaces (Cassius Payne and Sondra Fuller); the most notable encounters are with Catwoman and the Joker, both of whom could tell that Valley was not the original Batman.